SDB:Live USB stick

 # mkfs.msdos -n SOME_NAME /dev/sdX1

-This last step is necessary, specially the -n SOME_NAME, else the stick always mount with the iso name.
+This last step is necessary, particularly the -n SOME_NAME, or the USB stick will mount with the iso name.

 And done.
 Or, you could use gparted for partitioning and formatting.